ArtifactDB/gypsum-worker/README.md

 **gypsum** keeps track of the latest version of each asset in the `{project}/{asset}/..latest` file.
 This contains a JSON object with the following properties:
-- `latest`: String containing the name of the latest version of this asset.
+- `version`: String containing the name of the latest version of this asset.
   This is defined as the version with the most recent `upload_finish` time in the `..summary`.

 For any given project-asset-version combination, the `{project}/{asset}/{version}/..summary` file records some more details about the upload process.